MCP setupIncluded on every plan

 MegaLens adds

-Specialist work from outside the host model family
+Specialist work from outside the main model family

 Result

-MegaLens adds planning, audit, blindspot checks, and Slice B compaction while Claude Code stays the final judge.
+MegaLens adds planning, audit, and blind spot checks while Claude Code stays the final judge.

 G